JNRowe/pyisbn/README.rst

 -------------

-Now that ``pyisbn`` 1.0 has been released the API will is frozen, and any changes which aren't backwards compatible will force a major version bump.
+Now that ``pyisbn`` 1.0 has been released the API will is frozen, and any changes which aren’t backwards compatible will force a major version bump.

 Contributors
 ------------

-I'd like to thank the following people who have contributed to ``pyisbn``.
+I’d like to thank the following people who have contributed to ``pyisbn``.

 Patches
 '''''''